bastet27/Tier2-WiCys-CTF-2024/README.md

 ### Solution:

-I found the third person's GitHub page but took a pause because I could not find the flag.
+I found the third person's GitHub page.
+Since I'm learning about GitHub to do write-ups anyway, I figured this would be good practice.

+I looked at the repo that the user posted and looked through changes in the commit history.
+I looked at the gitignore list and was able to find the repository that was ignored AND removed and found the password.
+This one took some time!

 ### Notes: